MicrosoftDocs/sql-docs/docs/tools/sql-database-projects/concepts/schema-comparison.md

 - SQL database project
 - `.dacpac` file

-In schema compare you can drill into and review each difference in the results grid or in script form where line by line details of the changes are available.
+In schema compare you can drill into and review each difference in the results grid or in script form where details of the changes are available at a per-line level.
 You can also selectively exclude specific differences before updating the target.
 The schema compare tooling is available in Visual Studio, Azure Data Studio, and the command line.

 ### Schema comparison options